-Sharing your private medical information involves some risks.
-People involved with your and your family's care, including insurance companies, may learn that your family participated in this study and may learn the test results.
-Information about you and your family will be handled as confidentially as possible.
-Information that could be used to identify you or your family will be physically secured.
+Sharing your information involves some risks.
+People involved with your partner or fetus' future care, including insurance companies, may learn that your family participated in this study and may learn your test results.
+Information will be handled as confidentially as possible.
+Information that could be used to identify you will be physically secured.
 Electronic data will be password protected and secured behind a firewall.
 As with any electronic data storage, there is a chance of a security breach.
 This might result in a loss of privacy.
-There is also a risk of discrimination if someone learns you or someone in your family has a health problem.
+There is also a risk of discrimination if someone learns that you have a health problem.